Steven P. Wickstrom

 Now we go forward slightly in time: David died after reigning as king over Israel 40 years (2:11).
 Solomon's time of co-regency with his father ended, and Adonijah now had the opportunity to show himself to be a worthy man.
 The evidence from the text (v.15), however, suggests Adonijah still thought the kingdom should be his.
 Perhaps he thought he should be king as the elder son (Adonijah was more than likely in his mid-30s; Solomon was more than likely in his early 20s), or, worse yet, because his good looks and charm had gained him followers so easily (1:7, 9; 2:15).

 Afterwards, Adonijah made an interesting request to be given Abishag, David's nurse as a wife, but he was quickly seized and put to death (1 Kings 2:13-25).
 This brings up some interesting questions.
 Why was Adonijah put to death after asking for Abishag's hand in marriage?
 Why was Abishag so important?
-Why did Solomon consider Adonijah's request as tantamount to asking for the thrown itself?
+Why did Solomon consider Adonijah's request as tantamount to asking for the throne itself?
 Let's take a look at Abishag and see why she is so important.

 Abishag - the Nurse

 1 Kings 1:1-4

 (1) Now King David was old, advanced in age; and they covered him with cloths, but he could not keep warm.